Tom4tot/Windows-11-Personal-Setup/README.md

 # Windows 11 Personal Setup

+### Introduction and general information
+Made for: Windows 11 22H2
+Last update: 2022-10-20

+This covers all  the steps I personally go though when performing a clean install of Windows 11.
+My aims are the following
+- I'm aiming for as much automation as possible
+- A clean UI/UX
+- As much privacy as possible
+- Prioritizing native software or FOSS

 ### Installation
 - Download the official iso file from [Microsoft](https://www.microsoft.com/software-download/windows11)
 - Create bootable USB with [Rufus](https://rufus.ie/en/), leave everything as default (GPT, UEFI, NTFS), and customize the *Windows User Experience*: tick everything